csound-flossmanual/csound-floss/book/05-f-am-rm-waveshaping.md

 ```

 Instead of using the "self-built" method which has been described
-here, you can use the Csound opcode&nbsp;
+here, you can use the Csound opcode
 [distort](https://csound.com/docs/manual/distort.html).
 It performs
 the actual waveshaping process and gives a nice control about the amount
 of distortion in the _kdist_ parameter.
 Here is a simple example, using rather different tables: